-Nashville Teach For America Institute
+Nashville Teach For America Institute is in the past.

 In summer 2014, Lipscomb’s College of Education will expand its role in preparing the highly successful Teach For America Nashville corps of teachers by hosting the TFA Summer Institute, a six-week on-campus training that not only prepares new teachers to enter the classroom with confidence, but also introduces them to their new community and the educational system.

 Since 2009, Lipscomb has provided initial orientation and coursework to complete licensure and master's degrees for the Nashville TFA corps.
 The program has proven highly successful, and is among the most highly regarded programs in the Tennessee Higher Education Commission’s annual teacher effectiveness report card.

 Now the college will host the summer institute for the 135 new teachers arriving from across the country to join the Nashville corps this summer.
 Teach for America recruits students from the nation’s top universities to commit to at least two years of teaching in urban and rural public schools.